Why study BA (Hons) Sociology and Criminology at BU?

 - Learn from research-active social scientists in fields including society and social formation, social anthropology, criminology, cultural diversity and social welfare.

 - 88% of graduates felt academic staff on this course were good at explaining things.

 What can you achieve with a sociology degree?

 You’ll develop a range of analytical and communication skills during this course that will serve you well when you enter the workplace in the public or social sectors, including the criminal justice system, or alternatively as a great starting block for further study.

 See what it's like to study on this course

 Next start date:

 Bournemouth University, Lansdowne Campus

 3 years, or 4 years with a minimum 30-week work placement, Full time

-For 2019 entry: 104 - 120 tariff points including a minimum of 2 A-levels or equivalent.
+For September 2023 and September 2024 entry: 104 - 120 UCAS tariff points including a minimum of 2 A-levels or equivalent.
 BTEC Extended Diploma: DMM.
-For more information check out our 2019 entry requirements.
+For more information check out our full entry requirements.